bbustin/bbustin/content/posts/2025-02-07_foray_into_agentic_ai.md

 This looks like a chicken and egg problem.
 The prompt is not modified until a step runs.
 The step runs after the planning stage.
 Once the first step runs, the system prompt now reflects that the parameter is `request` and the LLM adjusts accordingly.
-I may have analyzed this incorrectly, but if I got this right, then it stands to reason that I need a system prompt earlier in the game to reflect the correct parameter to pass to `search_agent`.
+I may have analyzed this incorrectly, but if I get this right, then it stands to reason that I need a system prompt earlier in the game to reflect the correct parameter to pass to `search_agent`.

-In my `answer_single_question` function, I modified `augmented_question` to contain `The search_agent tool requires a parameter called 'request'.` This worked.
-The first call to `search_agent` used the `request` parameter.
+In my `answer_single_question` function, I modify `augmented_question` to contain `The search_agent tool requires a parameter called 'request'.` This works.
+The first call to `search_agent` uses the `request` parameter.
 This small change might drastically reduce the amount of steps needed.
 Let's see if my more complex question can be completed now.